 You can integrate MBAM with System Center Configuration Manager (SCCM) which is now referred to as Microsoft Endpoint Configuration Manager and Intune suite.

 The Microsoft BitLocker Administration and Monitoring – Client Deployment Scripts can be downloaded.
 Just to show you also, we have all our databases in place as well.

 MBAM Agent in the initial delay period

-I hope you found this blog post helpful.
+I hope you found this blog post helpful on how to deploy MBAM for Bitlocker Administration.
 You have learned how to deploy MBAM for Bitlocker Administration.
 If you have any questions, please let me know in the comment session.